 37. I wake up naturally or use a gentle alarm to wake up rested, instead of panicked from a noisy alarm.

 38. I do at least 10-15 minutes of yoga each morning.

 39. I do at least 8 minutes of meditation each morning.

-40. I walk barefoot outside in the summer as much as I can.
+40. I walk barefoot outside in the spring, summer and fall as much as I can.

-41. I choose beautiful art, tapestry, records, books and colors in my wardrobe and home to improve my mood and relax my nervous system.
+41. I choose beautiful art, tapestry, records, books and colors in my wardrobe& space to improve my mood and relax my nervous system.
 (Relaxation = better digestion.)

 42. I use f.lux on my computer to balance melatonin levels with light.

 43. Keep cell phones out of the bedroom to cut down on electronics.